dapplets/my-nifty-collection/README.md

    ![image](https://user-images.githubusercontent.com/43613968/117132354-6cb8df00-adab-11eb-93bb-eb17b287e140.png)

-6. Go to the **[Alex Sakhaev's Twitter Page](https://twitter.com/alsakhaev)**.
+6. Go to the **[Alex Sakhaev's Twitter page](https://twitter.com/alsakhaev)**.
 This is the first example.
-You will see some his test certificates issued.
+You will see some of his test certificates issued.
    The Dapplet is running.

    ![](https://user-images.githubusercontent.com/43613968/117031152-fb285480-ad08-11eb-88fb-71d89f00eb3e.png)